Neural Task Synthesis for Visual Programming: Introduction

-Against that backdrop, the main research question is: \emph{Can we develop neuro-symbolic techniques that can synthesize high-quality visual programming tasks while being robust and efficient?} To this end, we develop \AlgoNeurTaskSyn{}, a novel neuro-symbolic technique that can synthesize programming tasks for input specifications in the form of desired programming concepts exercised by its solution code and constraints on the visual task.
-Given a task synthesis specification as input (Figure~\ref{fig.illustration_hoc.spec}), \AlgoNeurTaskSyn{} uses two components trained via reinforcement learning procedure: the first component generates possible solution codes~(Figure~\ref{fig.illustration_hoc.ours.code}), and the second component guides an underlying symbolic execution engine that generates visual tasks for these codes (Figure~\ref{fig.illustration_hoc.ours.task}).
-Our main results and contributions are summarized below: \begin{enumerate}[label={\Roman*.},leftmargin=*] \item \looseness-1We formalize synthesizing visual programming tasks for a given specification.
-(Section \ref{sec.problemsetup}) \item We propose \AlgoNeurTaskSyn{}, a novel neuro-symbolic technique for synthesizing visual programming tasks.
-(Section~\ref{sec.method}) \item \looseness-1We demonstrate the effectiveness of \AlgoNeurTaskSyn{} through an extensive evaluation on task specifications from real-world programming platforms.
-(Sections \ref{sec.experiments}~and~\ref{sec.userstudy}). \item We will publicly release the implementation and datasets to facilitate future research. \end{enumerate}
+\looseness-1Against that backdrop, the main research question is: \emph{Can we develop neuro-symbolic techniques that can synthesize high-quality visual programming tasks while being robust and efficient?} To this end, we develop \AlgoNeurTaskSyn{}, a novel neuro-symbolic technique that can synthesize programming tasks for input specifications in the form of desired programming concepts exercised by its solution code and constraints on the visual task.
+Given a task synthesis specification as input (Figure~\ref{fig.framework.spec}), \AlgoNeurTaskSyn{} uses two components trained via reinforcement learning procedure: the first component generates possible solution codes, and the second component involves guiding an underlying symbolic execution engine that generates visual tasks for these codes.
+Our main results and contributions are summarized below: \begin{enumerate*}[label={\Roman*.},leftmargin=*] \item We formulate visual programming puzzle synthesis as a sequential decision-making process and propose \AlgoNeurTaskSyn{}, a novel neuro-symbolic technique for synthesizing visual programming tasks (Section~\ref{sec.method}). \item We demonstrate the performance of \AlgoNeurTaskSyn{} by comparing it to baselines from existing works (Section~\ref{sec.experiments}). \item We demonstrate the effectiveness of \AlgoNeurTaskSyn{} through an extensive evaluation on task specifications from real-world programming platforms (Section~\ref{sec.userstudy}). \item We publicly release the implementation and datasets to facilitate future research.\footnote{GitHub repository: \url{https://github.com/machine-teaching-group/tmlr2024_neurtasksyn}.} \end{enumerate*}